Synopsis

 options (array)

-This array allows you to override some of makepkg's default behavior when building packages.
+This array allows you to override some of makepkg’s default behavior when building packages.
 To set an option, just include the option name in the options array.
 To reverse the default behavior, place an “!” at the front of the option.
 Only specify the options you specifically want to override, the rest will be taken from makepkg.conf(5).
-NOTE: force is a special option only used in a PKGBUILD(5), do not use it unless you know what you are doing.
+NOTE: force is a now-removed option in favor of the top level epoch variable.

 strip